cares0/rest-docs-kdsl/docs/docs/guides/dsl-interface.md

 ```

 These functions take as parameters functions that have the type declared in the type parameter as the receiver.
-Since the type parameter is of `ApiComponent` type and `ApiComponent` contains `ApiValue` properties,
+Since the type parameter is of `ApiComponent` type and `ApiComponent` contains `ApiField` properties,
 you can call [Component DSL](#component-dsl) functions using those properties within the function block.

 ## HTTP Component DSL